India national cricket team: Official broadcasters

+Fixtures

 International grounds

 There are numerous world-renowned cricket stadiums located in India.
 Most grounds are under the administration of various state cricket boards as opposed to being under the control of the BCCI.
-The Bombay Gymkhana was the first ground in India to host a full-scale cricket match featuring an Indian cricket team.
+The Bombay Gymkhana Ground was the first ground in India to host a full-scale cricket match featuring an Indian cricket team.
 This was between the Parsis and the Europeans in 1877.
-The first stadium to host a Test match in India was also the Gymkhana Ground in Bombay in 1933, the only Test it ever hosted.
-The second and third Tests in the 1933 series were hosted at Eden Gardens and Chepauk.
-The Feroz Shah Kotla Ground in Delhi was the first stadium to host a Test match after independence, a draw against the West Indies in 1948, the first of a 5-Test series.
-21 stadiums in India have hosted at least one official Test match.
+The first stadium to host a Test match in India was also the Gymkhana Ground in Mumbai in 1933, the only Test it ever hosted.
+The second and third Tests in the 1933 series were hosted at the Eden Gardens in Kolkata and the Chepauk in Chennai.
+The Arun Jaitley Cricket Stadium in Delhi was the first stadium to host a Test match after independence, a draw against the West Indies in 1948, the first of a five-Test series.
+There are 21 stadiums in India that have hosted at least one official Test match.
 In recent years, there has been an increase in the number of world-class cricket stadiums in India.

-India currently has the world's largest cricket stadium.
-The Narendra Modi Stadium, is a cricket stadium in Ahmedabad, Gujarat, India.
-Eden Gardens in Kolkata has hosted the most Tests, and also has the third-largest seating capacity of any cricket stadium in the world.
-Founded in 1864, it is one of the most historical stadiums in India, having hosted numerous historical and controversial matches.
-Other major stadiums in India include the Feroz Shah Kotla Ground, which was established in 1883 and hosted memorable matches including Anil Kumble's ten wickets in an innings haul against Pakistan.
+India currently has the world's largest cricket stadium (which is also the world's largest stadium), The Narendra Modi Stadium, located in Ahmedabad, Gujarat, India.
+It is currently recognised as one of the world's premier cricket venues and has hosted several high-profile matches.
+Eden Gardens has hosted the most Tests, and also has the third-largest seating capacity of any cricket stadium in the world.
+Founded in 1864, it is one of the most historical stadiums in India, having hosted numerous historical matches.
+Other major stadiums in India include the Arun Jaitley Cricket Stadium, which was established in 1883 and hosted memorable matches including Anil Kumble's ten wickets in an innings haul against Pakistan.

-The Bombay Gymkhana hosted the first Test match in India which is the only Test it has hosted to date.
-Wankhede Stadium, established in 1974, has a capacity to hold 33,000 spectators and is currently the most popular venue in the city.
+The Bombay Gymkhana Ground hosted the first Test match in India which is the only Test it has hosted to date.
+Wankhede Stadium, established in 1974, has a capacity to hold 33,100 spectators and is currently the most popular venue in the city.
 It has hosted 24 Test matches.
+It also hosted the 2011 World Cup final, in which India became the first team to win the World Cup at home soil.
 It was the unofficial successor of the Brabourne Stadium, which is also located in Mumbai.
-Mumbai is often considered the cricketing capital of India because of its fans and the talent it produces (see Mumbai cricket team) and thus the stadium regularly hosts major Test matches.
-The M. A. Chidambaram Stadium in Chepauk is also considered to be an important historical Indian cricket ground, established in the early 1900s, and it was the site of India's first Test victory.
+Mumbai is often considered the cricketing capital of India because of its fans and the talent it produces via the domestic Mumbai cricket team.
+Thus the stadium regularly hosts major Test matches.
+The M. A. Chidambaram Stadium in Chennai is also considered to be an important historical Indian cricket ground, established in the early 1900s, it was the site of India's first Test victory.
+The first ODI match in India was hosted by the Sardar Vallabhbhai Patel Stadium, Ahmedabad during the series against England on 25 November 1981.
+India played the first T20I match in India at the Brabourne Stadium in Mumbai on 20 October 2007 against the visiting Australian team.